rsksmart/rif-marketplace-dev/README2.md

 ### 1.4.
 IPFS Nodes

 For this setup you will need at least two running instances of **IPFS**.
 These can be spawned and ran easily through the **RIF Storage Pinning** repository, which will provide two instances already configured and ready to be used by the **RIF Marketplace**.

+> The nodes are automatically started via the main setup.
+If you want to run them in the terminal or with pm2 on your own, execute the commands `npm run pinner:ipfs:*` from the `package.json`.
+For the detailed setup, please refer to the pinner repository.

 Download and setup the Pinning service
 ```